 After switching to classic template, you will see ‘Edit Template HTML’ text area.

-You need to replace everything in this text area with the following code (replace //example.com with your own domain name).
+You need to replace everything in this text area with the following code (replace http://example.com with your own domain name).

 Save your template, and you have successfully implemented redirection on your Blogger blog.